-Indie games (meaning independent) are different from big-label games in that the former are created by independent developers or teams of developers, while video game publishers sponsor the latter.
+Indie games (meaning independent) are different from big-label games in that the former are created by independent developers, teams of developers or small game development company, while video game publishers sponsor the latter.

 Indie game development is inherently different from sponsored game development in some ways, which we discuss below in more detail.
 Let’s look at the positive side first.

 - Limitless creativity.
 When you are your boss (which is the case with indie teams), you can experiment with crazy ideas that established game publishers would not risk investing into.
 They can afford the luxury of changing their minds and moving in the opposite direction; they can start small and grow big (unexpectedly), or they can back off and completely dissolve their project.As soon as there is a sponsor, you have to account for their opinion, you are responsible for certain pieces of work, so you cannot switch to work on a great idea you have just had, you cannot modify the concepts at your own discretion, and you cannot stop delivering results according to the schedule.

 - Relaxed atmosphere.
 Indie game developers are often friends or at least soulmates.
 They share a common outlook; they are OK with crossing boundaries and neglecting authorities, they are adventurous and daring.
 So it’s hard to put these folks into the framework and make them do “right” thing (which is not always good, though – see cons).
 But these guys try to enjoy every minute of the process, and toil because they love what they do.

 - Flexible deadlines.
 This point is directly related to the previous one – when no-one is pressuring you, when you don’t have an announcement of the release date published in all possible media, you will much less likely tie yourself by strict deadlines and will unlikely be upset when unable to stick to them.
 After all, your team got together to have fun, productive and possibly profitable, but fun.